BCSC 220: Syllabus

 In this course, all students will be required to take a mid-term exam, give scientific presentations, participate in the class discussion, and take a final exam.
 Attendance is mandatory for this course.

-Scientific Presentations: Each week we will review one or two recent articles from the published literature.
-We will get an overview of the materials by means of a slide presentation (approximately 30-40 minutes) followed by a global group discussion led by the speakers.
+Scientific Presentations: Each week we will review one or two articles from the scientific literature.
+For each article, a slide presentation will give an overview of the materials (approximately 30–40 minutes) followed by a group discussion led by the student presenters.

-Each week, a group of students will take charge to introduce the article and lead the discussion.
-Each student will present for ~15 minutes.
-Speakers are expected to: coordinate the materials in small group meetings preceding the class; prepare clear and nicely formatted power-point slides and distribute a pdf copy of their slides before class by posting them on blackboard.
+Presenters are expected to coordinate in their group meetings prior to class, prepare clear and well-formatted slides, and send a PDF copy of their presentation before class.
 The presentation should follow the structure of the article, going from one figure or set of results to the next.

-Final Exam: The final exam will consist of a final presentation (or a paper, if you so prefer) describing a visual illusion and summarizing research on its possible "explanations".
+Final Exam: The final assessment will take the form of either a presentation or a written paper on a visual illusion and the research addressing its possible explanations.

 Grades will be based on the mid-term (25%), the quality of the scientific presentation during the course (25%), your participation in the class discussions (25%) and the final exam (25%).